tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

     \label{eq:encounter-xp-two-npcs-general}
 \end{align}

-This is visualized in the encounter diagram shown in Fig. <a href="#fig:xp-encounter-diagram-example" class="fig-ref">1</a> from the previous section.
+This is visualized in the encounter diagram shown in Fig. \figref{fig:xp-encounter-diagram-example} from the previous section.

 The first and last terms are just the individual XPs for each NPC, $$\W_{1,1} = \W_{2,2} = 1$$, which leave only weights for middle two group XP terms, $$\W_{2,1}$$ and $$\W_{1,2}$$, that need to be determined.